 Tangible property, other than real property, whose value is derived from its physical existence.
-Tangible personal property includes, but is not limited to, artwork, antiques, automobiles, books, technology hardware, furnishings, appliances, office and other equipment and personal items.
+Tangible personal property includes, but is not limited to, artwork, antiques, automobiles, books, archival material, technology hardware, furnishings, appliances, office and other equipment and personal items.
 Intangible property is property, other than real property, whose value stems from intangible elements rather than physical or tangible elements.
 Examples of intangible personal property include patents, copyrights, licenses and computer software.

 Real estate, including residential, commercial, industrial and undeveloped land.

-All Gifts in Kind must be solicited, accepted, processed, recorded, and acknowledged according to the following provisions:
+All gifts-in-kind must be solicited, accepted, processed, recorded, and acknowledged according to the following provisions:

-- Gifts of Real Property:
+Gifts of Real Property:

 Ordinarily, no financial or other burdensome obligation or expense shall be incurred directly or indirectly by the University as a result of a gift of real property.
-With any real estate gift, the University may need to perform certain due diligence to include an appraisal, a survey, an environmental inspection and title binder/evaluation.
-The party responsible for these cost shall be determined as part of the Gift evaluation.
-Any gift of real property must meet Internal Revenue Service (IRS) regulations with apply to the donor and to the University.
+With any real estate gift, the University may need to perform certain due diligence to include an appraisal, a survey, an environmental inspection, and title binder/evaluation.
+The party responsible for these costs shall be determined as part of the gift evaluation.
+Any gift of real property must meet Internal Revenue Service (IRS) regulations that apply to the donor and to the University.
 Restrictions as to the ultimate sale of real property received as a gift will not be accepted by the University.
 On the other hand, designating a purpose within the University for a fund or deferred giving vehicle created by the assets received from a sale of such property is permissible.
-If under extraordinary circumstances, exceptions to the above policies need to be considered, approval by the Senior Vice President for University Advancement and the CEO of the University of Virginia Foundation is required.
+If under extraordinary circumstances, exceptions to the above policies need to be considered, approval by the Vice President for Advancement and the CEO of the University of Virginia Foundation is required.

 Donor interest in retaining a life estate in property shall be directed to the Office of Gift Planning.
 Gift Planning will coordinate with the beneficiary at the University and the University of Virginia Foundation.
-Where a life estate is retained in such property, all expenses for maintenance, taxes and other carrying costs will be borne by the tenant.
+Where a life estate is retained in such property, all expenses for maintenance, taxes, and other carrying costs will be borne by the tenant.
 The tenant will be required to maintain the property in substantially the same condition as of the time of the gift and will not let the property suffer waste or diminution of value.
-Any changes to the property covered by the life estate, including, but not limited to the building, grounds and landscaping will require the approval of the University of Virginia Foundation.
+Any changes to the property covered by the life estate, including but not limited to, the building, grounds, and landscaping will require the approval of the University of Virginia Foundation.
 Final authority for acceptance of real property gifts rests with the University of Virginia Foundation and such acceptance will be subject to its Real Estate Gift Policy and related agreements with the University.

 Gifts of Life Insurance:

-A Gift Planning officer will assist gift officers and donors with the process of assigning ownership and beneficial interest to the University and will coordinate documentation, when necessary, regarding the cash surrender value or replacement value as of the date of gift and report the gift value to the Office of Treasury Management and Gift Accounting.
+A Gift Planning officer will assist gift officers and donors with the process of assigning ownership and beneficial interest to the University and will coordinate documentation, when necessary, regarding the cash surrender value or replacement value as of the date of gift and report the gift value to the Office of Treasury Management and Gift Processing Services.

 Coordination of gifts that potentially involve the University purchasing a life insurance contract on an individual’s life will be coordinated through the Office of Gift Planning and the Office of Treasury Management.
 If the University accepts a policy in which the donor will make annual contributions equal to the premium payments, it will be based on the understanding that the annual contributions will be received by the University in advance of the due date of the premiums.
 The policy must have a minimum face value of $25,000.
 It also must be made clear to the donor that the University may allow the policy to lapse if donor contributions are not received by the premium date.